uoftgasa/uoftgasa.github.io/markdown/index.md

 		- AST1501Y: by the end of October
 		- AST1500Y: by the second week of May
 - **Submit a project proposal**
-	- 3-4 pages single column, including a month-by-month timeline
+	- 3-4 pages single column, including an introduction to the field, motivation for  month-by-month timeline
 	- *Deadline*
 		- AST1501Y: by the second week of November
 		- AST1500Y: by the end of May